pytorch/builder/jenkins.md

 ## DONE: Jenkins-side configuration 1: create build job

-So, what I did is, documenting as I go along:
 - ssh into hte instance
 - cat torchunit/config.yaml
 - this gives me hte jenkins password